Streetcars in Washington, D.C.: The Great Streetcar Consolidation

-By the mid-1890s, there were numerous streetcar companies operating in the District.
-Congress tried to deal with this fractured transit system by requiring them to accept transfers, set standard pricing and by allowing them to use one another's track.
+By the mid-1890s, there were numerous streetcar companies operating in the city.
+Congress attempted to deal with this fractured transit system by requiring them to accept transfers, set standard pricing and by allowing them to use one another's track.
 But eventually, lawmakers settled on consolidation as the best solution.

-On March 1, 1895, Congress authorized the Rock Creek to purchase the Washington and Georgetown on September 21, producing the Capital Traction Company.
-In 1916 Capital Traction took ownership of the Washington and Maryland and its 2.591 miles of track.
+On March 1, 1895, Congress authorized the Rock Creek to purchase the Washington and Georgetown on September 21.
+This consolidated Capital Traction Company replaced its cable cars with an electric system after its powerhouse at 14th and E NW burned down in 1897.
+The various branches switched to electric power by the end of 1898.

-After Capital Traction's powerhouse at 14th and E NW burned down on September 29, 1897, the company replaced the cable cars with an electric system.
-The 14th Street branch switched to electric power on February 27, 1898, the Pennsylvania Avenue division on April 20, 1898, and the 7th Street branch on May 26, 1898.

-The Anacostia and Potomac River began expanding on June 24, 1898, by purchasing the Belt Railway; the next year, it bought the Capital Railway.

-Later that year, the Eckington and Soldier's Home purchased the Maryland and Washington.
-On June 27, 1898, the new, combined company changed its name to the City and Suburban Railway of Washington.
-Later that year, it bought the Columbia and Maryland Railway, which ran from Mount Rainier to Laurel.
+In 1898, the Eckington and Soldier's Home purchased the Maryland and Washington Railway and the Mount Rainier-to-Laurel Columbia and Maryland Railway; it changed its name to the City and Suburban Railway of Washington.

+Also that year, the Anacostia and Potomac River bought the Belt Railway; the next year, it bought the Capital Railway.

-Between 1896 and 1899, three businessmen purchased controlling interests in the Metropolitan; the Columbia; the Anacostia and Potomac River; the Georgetown and Tennallytown; the Washington, Woodside and Forest Glen; the Washington and Great Falls; and the Washington and Rockville railway companies, in addition to the Potomac Electric Power Company and the United States Electric Lighting Company.
+Between 1896 and 1899, a three-person consortium purchased controlling interests in several regional streetcar companies: the Metropolitan; the Columbia; the Anacostia and Potomac River; the Georgetown and Tennallytown; the Washington, Woodside and Forest Glen; the Washington and Great Falls; and the Washington and Rockville railway companies.
+This consortium also gained control of the Potomac Electric Power Company and the United States Electric Lighting Company.
 They incorporated the Washington Traction and Electric Company on June 5, 1899, as a holding company for these interests.
 But the holding company had borrowed too heavily and paid too much for the subsidiaries and quickly landed in financial trouble.

-To prevent transit disruption, Congress on June 5, 1900, authorized the Washington and Great Falls to acquire the stock of any and all of the railways and power companies owned by Washington Traction.
-When Washington Traction defaulted on its loans on June 1, 1901, Washington and Great Falls moved in to take its place.
-On February 4, 1902, Washington and Great Falls changed its name to the Washington Railway and Electric Company (WR&E), reincorporated as a holding company and exchanged stock in Washington Traction and Electric one for one for stock in the new company (at a discounted rate).
+To prevent transit disruption, in 1900 Congress authorized the Washington and Great Falls to acquire the stock of any and all of the railways and power companies owned by Washington Traction, which defaulted on its loans a year later.
+Washington and Great Falls moved in to take its place in 1902 and changed its name to the Washington Railway and Electric Company (WREC, sometimes WRECO), reincorporated as a holding company and exchanged stock in Washington Traction and Electric one for one for stock in the new company (at a discounted rate).

-Not every company became a part of the WR&E immediately.
-The City and Suburban Railway and the Georgetown and Tennallytown operated as subsidiaries of the WR&E until October 31, 1926, when it purchased the remainder of their stock.
+Not every company became a part of the WREC immediately.
+The City and Suburban Railway and the Georgetown and Tennallytown operated as subsidiaries of the WREC until 1926, when it purchased the remainder of their stock.